docker/docs/content/single-sign-on/users-faqs.md

 When SSO is enabled and enforced, your users just have to sign in using the email address and password.

-### Is Docker SSO fully synced with Active Directory (AD)?
+### Is Docker SSO fully synced with the IdP?

-Docker doesn’t currently support a full sync with AD.
-That's, if a user leaves the organization, administrators must sign in to Docker Hub and manually [remove the user](/docker-hub/members/#remove-a-member-or-invitee) from the organization.
+Docker SSO provides Just In Time (JIT) provisioning by default.
+This provisioning only happens when a user signs in.
+If a user leaves the organization, administrators must sign in to Docker Hub and manually [remove the user](/docker-hub/members/#remove-a-member-or-invitee) from the organization.
+[SCIM](/docker-hub/scim/) is available to provide full synchronization with users and groups.

-Additionally, you can use our APIs to complete this process.
+Additionally, you can use the [Docker Hub API](/docker-hub/api/latest/) to complete this process.

 ### What's the best way to provision the Docker Subscription without SSO?